 Ask your siblings or friends if they’d like to get involved too!

 Our Introductory Questions help you to talk about yourself.
 We’ve also included some Curiosity Questions that you could ask your new friend.

 Do you have a secret talent?
 Or have you always wanted to learn a new skill?
-Share step-by-step instructions with care home residents so they can learn a new skill from you.
+Share step-by-step instructions with older people living in your local care home so they can learn a new skill from you.
 Maybe they’ll share something back!

 We’ve suggested some ideas of skills you might like to choose from.